 Twin Gear Pump

 The twin-gear pump is also known as an external pump.
-It is mounted inside the oil pan on the bottom of the engine. it uses two intermeshing gears to pump oil.
+The engine mounts the twin-gear pump inside its oil pan.
+It pumps oil using two intermeshing gears.
 The first gear drives a shaft, and the first gear drives the second gear.
 The shaft that drives the first gear is usually connected to the crankshaft, camshaft, or distributor shaft.

 Front-cover oil pump

 The front-cover oil pump is also known as an internal or external pump.
 It’s often mounted in front of the engine cover.
-Its working is similar to that of the rotor pump, which uses an inner drive gear and outer rotor.
+It operates similarly to a rotor pump, which uses an inner drive gear and outer rotor.
 In this case, the inner drive is mounted directly on the crankshaft.

 How An Oil Pump Works